Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Extensions to stratified rerandomization

 Theorem~\ref{thm3} parallels Theorem~\ref{thm1} in terms of convergence in probability, asymptotic linearity, and weak convergence results.
 The major difference lies in the constant factors of the asymptotic distribution.
-In particular, $\widetilde{V}$ substitutes $V$ in Equation~\eqref{eq: stratified-rerandom} to account for the variance reduction from stratification \citep{wang2023model}.
+In particular, $\widetilde{V}$ substitutes $V$ in Equation~\eqref{eq: stratified-rerandom} to account for the variance reduction from stratification.
 Likewise, compared to Theorem \ref{thm1}, $\widetilde{R}^2$ is also updated by replacing marginal covariance with the expectation of conditional covariance.
 Despite these changes, the properties of the asymptotic distribution remain similar to those under rerandomization, and statistical inference considerations under rerandomization discussed in Section~\ref{sec: main} still apply to stratified rerandomization.
-Finally, if we consider the unadjusted estimator, the difference estimand $\Delta^*=E[Y(1)-Y(0)]$, and fixed strata categories, Theorem~\ref{thm3} becomes the counterpart of Theorem 3 of \cite{wang2023rerandomization} under a sampling-based framework.
-Theorem \ref{thm3}, however, includes a wider class of M-estimators and addresses a more general class of estimands $\Delta^*$ (e.g. to allow for ratio estimands).
+Finally, as a special case, if we consider the unadjusted estimator, the difference estimand $\Delta^*=E[Y(1)-Y(0)]$, and fixed strata categories, Theorem~\ref{thm3} becomes the counterpart of Theorem 3 of \cite{wang2023rerandomization} under a sampling-based framework.

 \begin{remark} If rerandomization is based on $\bI^\top \widehat{\mathbf{H}}^{-1} \bI < t$, Theorem~\ref{thm3} remains the same with the asymptotic distribution in Equation~\eqref{eq: stratified-rerandom} updated to $\sqrt{\widetilde{V}}\sqrt{1-\widetilde{R}^2}\ z + \boldsymbol{C}^\top\widetilde{\bfV}_I^{-1/2} \widetilde{\boldsymbol{R}}_{\mathbf{H},t}$, where $\widetilde{\boldsymbol{R}}_{\mathbf{H},t} \sim \bD|(\bD^\top\widetilde{\bfV}_I^{1/2} \underline{\mathbf{H}}^{-1}\widetilde{\bfV}_I^{1/2} \bD < t)$ and $\widetilde{\bfV}_I = \{\pi(1-\pi)\}^{-1} E[Var(\bX^r|S)]$, and $\underline{\mathbf{H}}$ is the probability limit of $n\widehat{\mathbf{H}}$.
 As long as $\underline{\mathbf{H}}$ is positive definite, stratified rerandomization does not lead to asymptotic precision reduction over stratified or simple randomization. \end{remark}